About this course

 Further Structural Engineering (20 credits)

-- This module aims to broaden your knowledge of the conceptual design of structural elements to the recommendations of published guidance.
+- The module will broaden your knowledge of the conceptual design of structural elements to the recommendations of published guidance.

-- You'll be introduced to the factors that affect the stability of framed building structures, and to the common methods of ensuring the stability and robustness of these types of structures.
+- You will also have an introduction into the factors that affect the stability of framed building structures acting as three dimensional entities.
+It will also introduce common methods of ensuring the stability and robustness of these types of structures.

 Ground Engineering, Water Resources and the Environment (20 credits)